 Who was I to think that I could oppose God?

-Acts 11:15-18 says, “As I began to speak, the Holy Spirit came on them as he had come on us at the beginning.
+In Acts 11:15-17 Peter says, “As I began to speak, the Holy Spirit came on them as he had come on us at the beginning.
 Then I remembered what the Lord had said: ‘John baptized with water, but you will be baptized with the Holy Spirit.’
 So if God gave them the same gift as he gave us, who was I to think that I could oppose God?

 My journey with the Lord first began when I was very young.
 Looking back, I can see so many ways the Lord was calling me to Himself.
 From the times I spent in Vacation Bible School as a little girl playing games around the bushes outside the church, to later days of attending church by myself just because I wanted to go and no one else in my family was going.

-Then in January 2009, a speaker named Nasir Siddiki came and ministered at our church for a four-day conference.
-I attended every session, Saturday through Tuesday, soaking up every word he said.
-It was on Sunday night that Nasir asked anyone who had not received the baptism of the Holy Spirit to come forward.
-I went up to the front but was very nervous and uncomfortable.
+At the prompting of my husband Ted I went up to the front, but I was very nervous and uncomfortable.
 Here I was, a member of this church for five years, surrounded by people who spoke in tongues, but still believing it was not for me and I did not need it.
-Nasir prayed over me but my mouth froze and not even English words came out.
-It wasn’t until Wednesday morning in the shower as I was praying and asking God to help me yield to this if He did intend for me to have it that tongues finally started to flow out of my mouth, and it was very exciting to me!!
+People prayed over me but my mouth froze and not even English words came out.

-Such an incredible journey…
+Such a new and incredible journey…

 So, why did it take me almost 28 years to receive the baptism of the Holy Spirit?
 How could I walk with God all those years and still not receive the fullness and power He had for me?
 God answered that question that Wednesday morning in the shower.
 He told me it was my pride.
 Ouch!!
 Remember I said I wanted to prove others wrong, prove that I could be just as filled with the Holy Spirit as they were without speaking in tongues?
 God showed me that was my ugly pride hindering me from receiving all that He had for me.